-VPN Tunnel: What It Is and How It Works
+What Is a VPN Tunnel and How It Works

 Virtual Private Networks (VPN) and tunnels are two pieces of the same cybersecurity puzzle.
-While some of us may use the terms interchangeably, a VPN isn’t necessarily a tunnel and vice versa.
-There’s a little more to it than that, so let’s discuss what a VPN tunnel is and how the tunneling process works.
+Although certain of us can make the two interchangeable, VPN does not always imply a tunnel and vice versa.
+It is not quite that simple so we shall proceed with what a VPN tunnel is and how does the process of tunneling occur.

 What is tunneling?

 In networking, tunneling is an encryption and encapsulation process used to securely send private communications across the internet or other public network.
-Tunneled traffic sent as encrypted packets gets encapsulated with routing information so the data can navigate the public network and arrive at its intended destination.
+Tunneled traffic sent as encrypted packets gets encapsulated with routing information so your Internet traffic can move securely through a VPN server and arrive at its intended destination.

 VPN tunnel